 |View Narrative Report||View Statistical Data|

-- FTE instructors for their passion, responsiveness and knowledge;
+• FTE instructors for their engagement with and responsiveness to participants;

-- FTE programs for enhancing their understanding of economics
+• FTE programs for enhancing their understanding of the economic way of thinking;

 The overall result of this impact, both among students and teachers across all programs, is most reflected by the overwhelming enthusiasm that participants expressed in recommending FTE courses and programming to other individuals.

 Pre- and post-tests of the high school students attending Economics for Leaders programs revealed positive changes in their understanding of economic concepts.
 Students increased the pre to post test score by over 10 percent (85% overall score), and evidence showed that some particular FTE programs increased the understanding of economic concepts for students by over 17 percent.
 Moreover, students attending the Economic Forces in American History programs reported an overall percentage increase in economic literacy by 21 percent.
 What’s particularly important to note is that, in the previous academic year, the advanced cohort at the University of Michigan only reported a 2.9 percentage increase in its post-test result, whereas an over 11.6 percentage increase was reported in the post-test of the advanced cohort at UCLA.
 Students praised the instructors for their ability to make challenging content understandable and praised their instruction methods and techniques.

 Results from participants’ feedback and comprehension tests clearly show the positive impact of FTE programs on participants’ learning and their ability to bring the economic way of thinking into the classroom.
 The pandemic did not stop the successful growth and innovation in FTE programs.
 Students praised the online teaching across many programs which speaks to the clarity, thoughtfulness, and enthusiasm of FTE teachers.